Environmental Easement Checklist

 Documents required for a complete Environmental Easement package:

 - Copy(ies) of current deed(s) and supporting title documentation (See Department Title Requirements).

 - Two original easements and an electronic version submitted to both the project manager and

 - Proof of authority to obligate owner of property as set forth in "Verification of ownership of

 - Legal description of the easement area in a Department approved electronic form (i.e., Word).

-- Signed Survey, two full size copies and an electronic survey for review to both the project
+- Signed Survey, one full size copy and an electronic survey for review to both the project

 manager and project attorney.

 - A draft Notice to Municipality, with appropriate site-specific provisions.